 Dr. Stephen G. Odaibo

 Dr. Stephen G. Odaibo is Chief Scientist and Founder of Quantum Lucid Research Laboratories.
+He is also the 2014-2015 Medical Retina Fellow at the University of Michigan --Ann Arbor.
 He received the 2005 Barrie Hurwitz Award for Excellence in Clinical Neurology from Duke University School of Medicine where he topped the class in Neurology.
 Dr. Odaibo is a Mathematician, Computer Scientist, Physicist, and Physician.
 He obtained a B.S. in Mathematics (UAB, 2001), M.S. in Mathematics (UAB, 2002), M.S. in Computer Science (Duke, 2009), and Doctor of Medicine (Duke, 2010).
-Dr. Odaibo completed his internship in Internal Medicine at Duke University Hospital and is currently an Ophthalmology resident at Howard University Hospital in Washington DC.
+Dr. Odaibo completed his internship in Internal Medicine at Duke University Hospital and his residency in Ophthalmology at Howard University Hospital.
 He is author of the book, ``Quantum Mechanics and the MRI Machine'' (Symmetry Seed Books, Oct 2012).
 He invented the Trajectron method with which he provided the first quantitative demonstration of non-paraxial light bending within the human cornea.
 His other awards and recognitions include: He won the 2013 Best Resident Research Presentation Award at the 23rd Annual Washington Retina Symposium; in 2012 he was selected as a Featured Alumnus of the Mathematics Department at UAB; and his cornea paper was selected by MIT Technology Review as one of the best papers from Physics or Computer science submitted to the arXiv the first week of Oct 2011.
 Dr. Odaibo's research interests are at the fusion of Mathematics, Computer Science, Physics, and the Biomedical Sciences, with a special focus on the representation of motion in the mammalian visual cortex.
-His clinical interests are in the diagnoses and medical management of retinal disease.
-In his spare time he enjoys time with his wife, family and friends, and studying the bible.
+His clinical interests are in the diagnoses and medical/laser management of retinal disease.
+He loves his wife, Lisa, his family and friends, and studying the bible.

 David Odaibo (CTO)